oasisprotocol/oasis-sdk/docs/rofl/app.md

     }
    ```

+2. Navigate to `examples/runtime-sdk/rofl-oracle` and compile
-2. Compile ROFL in the _unsafe_ mode:
+ROFL in the _unsafe_ mode:

    ```shell
    oasis rofl build sgx --mode unsafe